flenniken/statictea/docs/runFunction.rst

 Index:
 ------
-* type: FunctionPtr_ -- Signature of a statictea function.
+* type: FunctionPtr__ -- Signature of a statictea function.
-* type: FunResultKind_ -- The kind of a FunResult object, either a value or warning.
+* type: FunResultKind__ -- The kind of a FunResult object, either a value or warning.
-* type: FunResult_ -- Contains the result of calling a function, either a value or a warning.
+* type: FunResult__ -- Contains the result of calling a function, either a value or a warning.
-* newFunResultWarn_ -- Return a new FunResult object.
+* newFunResultWarn__ -- Return a new FunResult object.
-* newFunResult_ -- Return a new FunResult object containing a value.
+* newFunResult__ -- Return a new FunResult object containing a value.
-* `==`_ -- Compare two FunResult objects and return true when equal.
+* `==`__ -- Compare two FunResult objects and return true when equal.
-* `$`_ -- Return a string representation of a FunResult object.
+* `$`__ -- Return a string representation of a FunResult object.
-* cmpString_ -- Compares two UTF-8 strings.
+* cmpString__ -- Compares two UTF-8 strings.
-* funCmp_ -- Compare two values.
+* funCmp__ -- Compare two values.
-* funConcat_ -- Concatentate two or more strings.
+* funConcat__ -- Concatentate two or more strings.
-* funLen_ -- Return the len of a value.
+* funLen__ -- Return the len of a value.
-* funGet_ -- Return a value contained in a list or dictionary.
+* funGet__ -- Return a value contained in a list or dictionary.
-* funIf_ -- You use the if function to return a value based on a condition.
+* funIf__ -- You use the if function to return a value based on a condition.
-* funAdd_ -- Return the sum of two or more values.
+* funAdd__ -- Return the sum of two or more values.
-* funExists_ -- Return 1 when a variable exists in a dictionary, else return @:0.
+* funExists__ -- Return 1 when a variable exists in a dictionary, else return @:0.
-* funCase_ -- The case function returns a value from multiple choices.
+* funCase__ -- The case function returns a value from multiple choices.
-* parseVersion_ -- Parse a StaticTea version number and return its three components.
+* parseVersion__ -- Parse a StaticTea version number and return its three components.
-* funCmpVersion_ -- Compare two StaticTea type version numbers.
+* funCmpVersion__ -- Compare two StaticTea type version numbers.
-* funFloat_ -- Convert an int or an int number string to a float.
+* funFloat__ -- Convert an int or an int number string to a float.
-* funInt_ -- Convert a float or a number string to an int.
+* funInt__ -- Convert a float or a number string to an int.
-* funFind_ -- Find a substring in a string and return its position when found.
+* funFind__ -- Find a substring in a string and return its position when found.
-* funSubstr_ -- Extract a substring from a string.
+* funSubstr__ -- Extract a substring from a string.
-* funDup_ -- Duplicate a string.
+* funDup__ -- Duplicate a string.
-* funDict_ -- Create a dictionary from a list of key, value pairs.
+* funDict__ -- Create a dictionary from a list of key, value pairs.
-* funList_ -- Create a list of values.
+* funList__ -- Create a list of values.
-* funReplace_ -- Replace a part of a string (substring) with another string.
+* funReplace__ -- Replace a part of a string (substring) with another string.
-* funReplaceRe_ -- Replace multiple parts of a string defined by regular expressions with replacement strings.
+* funReplaceRe__ -- Replace multiple parts of a string defined by regular expressions with replacement strings.
-* getFunction_ -- Look up a function by its name.
+* getFunction__ -- Look up a function by its name.

-.. _FunctionPtr:
+.. __:

 FunctionPtr
 -----------